AshParker19/42_minishell/docs/documentation.md

 > :page_facing_up: 	All related functions are in the [a_env_vars.c](../src/1_core/d_env_vars.c) file.

-The following functions are implemented:
+The following functions are implemented: TODO DOUBLE CHECK
 ```
 // MANAGEMENT
 void initialize_vars(t_mbox *mbox, char **env);                         //creates the ll on startup